 File to Base64 Converter

-Convert files to Base64 encoding or decode Base64 strings back to files.
-Perfect for embedding files in code or data URIs.
+Convert files to Base64 encoding and decode Base64 back to files

 Upload File